The lost historic centre

 as was Sant'Andrea.

-The Palazzo dell'Arte della Lana is to the left above
+The Palazzo dell'Arte della Lana is in the background above

 And to finish, views of the buildings which